umati/Dashboard-OPCUA-Client/usage.md

-# Usage as an instance control
+# Usage as an information model instantiation according to companion specifications

 Requirements: